fastify/fastify/docs/Guides/Migration-Guide-V3.md

 ### Changed hooks behavior ([#2004](https://github.com/fastify/fastify/pull/2004))

-From Fastify v3, the behavior of `onRoute` and `onRegister` hooks will change slightly in order to support hook encapsulation.
+From Fastify v3, the behavior of `onRoute` and `onRegister` hooks will change slightly to support hook encapsulation.

 - `onRoute` - The hook will be called asynchronously.
 The hook is now inherited when registering a new plugin within the same encapsulation scope.
 Thus, this